A candlestick chart is a type of price chart that originated in Japanese rice trading in the 18th century.

 Therefore, these patterns indicate that the sentiment of investors is about to change and that the asset is expected to have a bullish movement - the “bearish” trend was literally engulfed by a change in market emotion in April.
 Traders became more confident in its value and continued trading it upwards past May.
 Now take a look at this trend from a wider perspective in the image below:

 When taking in the entire graph as a single trend, traders studying candlestick patterns would say signs indicate that the price movement will continue to be bullish past June as the price trend is up.

 See the illustration of the reverse pattern below.
 It is a bearish engulfing pattern where a price decline can be anticipated:

 Do your research

-We suggest you log into your account on Bitpanda Pro and familiarise yourself with the candles on the trading interface.
 There are many important candlestick patterns for you to discover, including the “head and shoulder”, “bat pattern”, “ABCD pattern” and “Cypher pattern” among many others.

 Whether or not you decide to use candlestick patterns in your trading decisions, always keep in mind that nothing can perfectly predict the future of any asset’s price movements.
-It is best to think of candlestick patterns, like other tools we have discussed in these trading-focused lessons, as guides for making your trading decisions.
+It is best to think of candlestick patterns, like other tools we have discussed in these trading-focused articles, as guides for making your trading decisions.